DavidJFelix/djf.io/src/content/docs/blog/2025-02-04-on-running.md

 Early on, you'll be surprised at how quickly you progress, but there are some challenges that just prove incredibly difficult[^5].
 With a good program, you can add distance to your runs pretty quickly, with marathon training programs taking your weekly long run from 6 miles to 20 miles in 18 weeks.
 That's almost a mile per week progression for distance.
-It's a palpable change that feels extremely rewarding and helps encourage contining discipline to complete the program.
+It's a palpable change that feels extremely rewarding and helps encourage continuing discipline to complete the program.

 The pace of progression always astounds me coming from weight lifting, where it feels like progress is slower.
 Maybe it's an easy-to-follow program or just the way you count mileage that allows you to account for the change.